Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-3.md

 ### Custom Theme

 We can make our `o-example` component more flexible by allowing users to create their own theme.
 To achieve that we will add an optional `$opts` argument to `oExampleAddTheme`.
 The `$opts` argument will accept a map of variables (like those we defined in `src/scss/_brand.scss`), and pass them to `_oExampleGet` to create a custom theme.
-We'll add support for one new option `button-color`, which we will forward to the `oButtonsContent` mixin, so custom `o-example` themes can change the colour of the button also.
+We'll add support for one new option, `button-color`, which we will forward to the `oButtonsContent` mixin, so custom `o-example` themes can change the colour of the button also.
 <pre><code class="o-syntax-highlight--scss">@mixin oExampleAddTheme($name, $opts: null) {
 	// Error if an unsupported theme name is given without
 	// `$opts` options.
 If `$opts` are given we are adding